awslabs/cloudfront-hosting-toolkit/docs/src/content/docs/features/github-integration.md

 - **Streamlined workflow**: Integrates directly with your existing Git-based development process.
 - **Security**: OAuth-based authentication ensures secure access without the need for personal access tokens.

-## Important Notes
+> **Important**
+>

-- To create the connection, you must be the GitHub organization owner.
+>   - To create the connection, you must be the GitHub organization owner.
 For repositories not under an organization, you must be the repository owner.
-- The GitHub Integration feature is not available in certain AWS regions.
+>   - The GitHub Integration feature is not available in certain AWS regions.
 Check the AWS documentation for the latest information on regional availability.
-- If your CodePipeline service role was created before December 18, 2019, you might need to update its permissions to use `codestar-connections:UseConnection` for AWS CodeStar connections.
+>   - If your CodePipeline service role was created before December 18, 2019, you might need to update its permissions to use `codestar-connections:UseConnection` for AWS CodeStar connections.

 GitHub Integration bridges the gap between your development workflow and your hosting infrastructure, providing a cohesive and efficient deployment process that aligns with modern development practices while maintaining security and ease of use.